 Eurozone: Unemployment rate stable in July

-Notable divergences persist in the labor market among core Eurozone countries and those on the periphery.
-Greece is the economy in the Eurozone with by far the highest unemployment rate (21.7%, data refer to May), followed by Spain and Italy.
-At the other end of the spectrum, Germany has the lowest unemployment rate, followed by Malta and the Netherlands.
+Despite the overall improvement in the Eurozone over recent years, disparities in the labor market among countries persist.
+Greece is the economy in the Eurozone with by far the highest unemployment rate (19.1%, data refers to June), followed by Spain (15.1%) and Italy (10.4%).
+At the other end of the spectrum, Germany (3.4%) and the Netherlands (3.8%) have the lowest unemployment rates.